peterhinch/micropython-touch/README.md

 A `Screen` is a window which occupies the entire display.
 A `Screen` can overlay another, replacing all its contents.
 When closed, the `Screen` below is re-displayed.
+This default method of navigation results in a tree structure of `Screen` instances where the screen below retains state.
+An alternative allows a `Screen` to replace another, allowing `Screen` instances to be navigated in an arbitrary way.
+For example a set of `Screen` instances might be navigated in a circular fashion.
+The penalty is that, to save RAM, state is not retained when a `Screen` is replaced

-A `Window` is a subclass of `Screen` but is smaller, with size and location attributes.
+A `Window` is a subclass of `Screen` but is smaller, having size and location attributes.
 It can overlay part of an underlying `Screen` and is typically used for dialog boxes. `Window` objects are modal: a `Window` can overlay a `Screen` but cannot overlay another `Window`.